Roscosmos Ready to Conquer the Moon: Ambitious Program to Explore Earth's Satellite Ready

-Russia plans to launch six orbital landing automatic vehicles to explore the Moon.
+Russia plans to launch six orbital landing automatic spacecraft to explore the Moon.
 This was announced by Roscosmos CEO Dmitry Bakanov.

-According to him, as part of a joint project with China to create an International Lunar Station, to which 13 foreign partners have already joined, it is planned to place a power plant on the surface of the Moon.
+According to him, as part of a joint project with China to create an International Lunar Station, which has already been joined by 13 foreign partners, it is planned to place a power plant on the surface of the Moon.

 Earth's satellite should become humanity's second outpost in space.